-CSIRO collected mooring data under the Integrated Marine Observing System (IMOS) program.
+Acknowledgements.
+CSIRO collected the mooring data using the IMOS program.
 IMOS is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS).
-Satellite SST sourced from the Regional Australian Multi-Sensor SST Analysis (RAMSSA) version 1.0.
-Daily Fremantle sea level was downloaded from the University of Hawaii Sea Level Center.
-We thank Ryan Crossing, Ian Darby, Mark Snell, Beau De Groot, and many others in the deployment and recovery of the moorings, and Mark Snell and Miaoju Chen for quality control of the mooring data.
-We thank Bernadette Sloyan for constructive discussion and for sharing the code employed by Sloyan et al. (2023).
-We appreciate the feedback from the three reviewers, which has helped enhance the quality of the manuscript.
+The satellite SST was sourced from RAMSSA version 1.0.
+The daily Fremantle sea level was downloaded from the University of Hawaii's Sea Level Center.
+We thank Ryan Crossing, Ian Darby, Mark Snell, and Beau De Groot for the deployment and recovery of the moorings as well as Mark Snell and Miaoju Chen for the quality control of the mooring data.
+We thank Bernadette Sloyan for the constructive discussions and for sharing the code employed by Sloyan et al. (2023).
+We appreciate the feedback from the three reviewers, which helped enhance the quality of the paper.